 Once you have a clear sense of the motivation behind your goals, you can determine what steps are needed to move forward.
 Start by tracking your mood, looking for patterns such as when minor stressors are becoming more intense or prolonged, Dr. Appleton says.
 Take steps to reduce anxiety such as going for a walk, making sure you’re getting enough sleep and saying no to things you can’t accommodate in your schedule.
 As you consider your next career move, be sure to separate who you are from what you do, she adds, since your self-worth can become intertwined with your job title.

 In addition to self-care, consider reaching out to a mental health professional who can help you challenge unhelpful thought patterns and develop new ways of approaching stress.
-For instance, they might suggest trying what’s called “reality testing” by asking yourself, “Is what I’m telling myself true or is there another way to look at this situation?”
+For instance, they might suggest breathing exercises for anxiety, or trying what’s called “reality testing” by asking yourself, “Is what I’m telling myself true or is there another way to look at this situation?"
 Lester says.

 Remember it’s okay to feel anxious during difficult times.
 A reasonable amount of “pressure can sharpen our focus and help us respond appropriately to the issues at hand,” Lester says.
 Learning to manage anxiety isn’t about being carefree in the face of stress.
 Instead, it’s about practicing self-compassion by recognizing mistakes as part of your growth and taking time to celebrate your accomplishments.